induane/asinine-website/topics/articles/2018/editorial/article_31.rst

 as a society actually **are**.
 Do we want to enforce gender or ethnic or racial parity?
 Is that the actual goal?
 Or is the goal to make people feel like they have the ability to manifest more control over their destiny?
-If it's the latter then using outcome as the measuring stick is a bad idea and only muddies the whole debate.
+If it's the latter then using outcome as the only measuring stick potentially muddies the debate rather than clarifying it.
 Another issue is that certain factors influence everything at a social level through complex feedback loops.
 If as a child you only see people who fit a certain profile (race, ethnicity, whatever... ) in certain roles, then you're going to make associations between those roles and those profiles.
 That in turn is going to affect how you perceive yourself.
-So if you have no women visible in technology then you're probably not going to have the thought cross the mind of a young girl "I'm going to be a technology worker" because they simply don't see it.
-On the other hand if you let people sort themselves without any attempts at intervention (beyond normal market forces) then statistical differences will sometimes emerge and those will have a rebound effect on what people decide they want to do with their own futures.

-That's a long way of saying that what people choose now (if given the opportunity TO choose) will have some effect on what people choose in the future.
+So if you have no women visible in technology then you're less likely to have "I'm going to be a technology worker" enter the mind of a young girl because they simply don't see it.
+If you let people sort themselves without any attempts at intervention (beyond normal market forces) then statistical differences will emerge and those will have a rebound effect on what people decide they want to do with their own futures.
+What people choose now (if given the opportunity TO choose) will have some effect on what people choose in the future.

 The whole thing should be based not around the idea of the outcome but around the idea of enabling diversity of thought so that people have more internal